 You may participate in SCF provided you meet all of the SCF eligibility criteria.
-Notwithstanding, proposed settlement agreements with any appealed claims or extrapolated overpayments in excess of $100,000 will be subject to U.S. Department of Justice (DOJ) approval prior to full execution and effectuation of the settlement agreement.
+Proposed settlement agreements with any appealed claims or extrapolated overpayments in excess of $100,000 will be subject to U.S. Department of Justice (DOJ) approval prior to full execution and effectuation of the settlement agreement.

-What if I want to request Settlement Conference Facilitation for both pre- and post-payment denials?
+What if I want to request Settlement Conference Facilitation for appeals of both pre- and post-payment denials?